zoeysnowy/4DNote/electron/assets/README.md

 - **macOS (.icns)**: Multiple sizes (16, 32, 128, 256, 512 pixels)
 - **Linux (.png)**: 512x512 pixels

-The icon should represent the ReMarkable brand and be clearly visible at small sizes.
+The icon should represent the 4DNote brand and be clearly visible at small sizes.